Table of Contents

 Nicotine exposure can occur through tobacco smoking, tobacco chewing, or snuffing tobacco.
 Nicotine is an agonist at nicotinic acetylcholine receptors (nAChR).
 Symptoms of withdrawal are lethargy, irritability, and headache.
 Nicotine replacement therapies are available in gum, patch, candies, and “e-cigarette” forms.
 Varenicline and cytisine are partial agonists of α4β2-containing AChRs which are used in nicotine addiction.
 Bupropion is a nicotinic antagonist and an antidepressant that is approved for nicotine cessation therapy.
 Rimonabant, an antagonist at cannabinoid receptors, is also used in smoking cessation, although is not approved by FDA for the purpose.

 Acetaminophen (known as paracetamol in Europe) is available as plain acetaminophen (Anacin, Tylenol, Tempra) or in combination with codeine, oxycodone, and hydrocodone.
 Phenacetin is a toxic prodrug which is metabolized to acetaminophen.
 Paracetamol is the major cause of liver failure in Europe, USA, and Australia.
 It has been available as OTC drug in the USA since 1960.
+It is on the list of essential medicines developed by the World Health Organization, which lists all the basic drugs needed in any health system.

 It is not excreted by the kidneys but is metabolized in the liver.
 The toxicity may arise due to intentional (suicide) or unintentional overdose.
 In children, toxicity may arise when parents are not medically educated enough to calculate a safe dose for children.
 Due to self-medication, toxicity/overdose may also occur as patients are unaware that paracetamol is present in other formulation also such as cough syrup/nasal decongestant.